 Adaptations and improvements

-We want to empower you to do just that.
-We can install minor adaptations according to your unique needs.
+We want you to feel safe in your home.
+We can install adaptations based on your unique needs.
 For major adaptations, whilst ForHousing can provide approval in line with our Adaptations policy, these will be carried out by the local authority accessible accommodation service.

 ForHousing is proud to work in partnership with Occupational Therapy, who’ll carry out an assessment and help us find the right equipment or you.